trstovall/arka/README.md

 ### Payment blocks

     ---
-    # common to blocks and payment links
+    # common to work blocks and payment blocks
-    index: 0                                    # links since block link
+    index: int                              # payment block count since last work block, exclusive
-    timestamp: 0                                # seconds since UNIX epoch, unique
+    timestamp: int                          # hash digest of most recent block or payment link
-    prev_block: ...keccak800...                 # 32-byte digest of most recent block in chain
+    prev_block: bytes                       # 32-byte digest of most recent block (work or payment) in chain
-    prev_link: ...keccak800...                  # 32-byte digest of most recent link in chain
+    prev_work_block: bytes                  # 32-byte digest of most recent work block in chain

     # payment links are signed by prev_block.worker
-    signature: ...ed25519 signature...          # 64-byte result of ed25519-sign of link digest
+    signature: bytes                        # 64-byte result of ed25519-sign of block digest by work block minter

     # each payment link includes a list of payments
     payments:                               # identifies link as a payment link

     - from:                                 # sources are non-expired UTXOs and workstamps

       # spend a UTXO
-      - digest: ...keccak800...                 # block digest or H(link digest | payment index | output index)
+      - digest: bytes                       # block digest or H(link digest | payment index | output index)
-        key: ...ed25519 key...                  # Present key that hashes to output address
+        key: bytes                          # Present key that hashes to output address
-        signature: ...ed25519 signature...      # payment outputs signed by key
+        signature: bytes                    # 64-byte result of ed25519-sign of block digest by work block minter

-      # spend a workstamp
+      # spend a work stamp
-      - key: ...ed25519 key...                  # ed25519 key used to spend workstamp
+      - uid: bytes                          # ed25519 public key used to spend work stamp
-        target: 2**32                           # 2-byte float from 0 to 2**256-1
+        target: bytes                       # 2-byte float from 0 to 2**256-1
-        nonce: 0-32 bytes binary                # H(key | target | nonce) ~= 0, unique
+        nonce: bytes                        # H(key | target | nonce) ~= 0, unique
-        signature: ...ed25519 signature...      # Payment outputs signed by key
+        signature: bytes                    # 64-byte result of ed25519-sign of block digest by work block minter

       to:                                   # destinations are UTXOs

       # create a UTXO
-      - address: 0-32 bytes keccak800 digest    # Receipients public ed25519 key hashed
+      - uid_hash: bytes                     # keccak-800 digest of receipient's public ed25519 key
-        units: 0                                # 1 coin = 2**32 units
+        units: bytes                        # 1 coin = 2**30 units
-        memo: 0-MEMO_LIMIT bytes binary         # can be used for layer 2 protocols
+        memo: bytes                         # can be used for layer 2 protocols

-        # vote to adjust parameters, weighted by units and aggregated across epoch (10000 blocks)
+        # optional vote to adjust parameters, weighted by units and aggregated across epoch (10000 blocks)
         vote:
-          block_reward: 0                       # [-128:127] integer corresponding to +/- 10% adjustment
+          block_reward: int                 # [-128:127] integer corresponding to +/- 10% adjustment
-          stamp_reward: 0                       # [-128:127] integer corresponding to +/- 10% adjustment
+          stamp_reward: int                 # [-128:127] integer corresponding to +/- 10% adjustment
-          data_fee: 0                           # [-128:127] integer corresponding to +/- 10% adjustment
+          data_fee: int                     # [-128:127] integer corresponding to +/- 10% adjustment
-          expiry: 0                             # [-128:127] integer corresponding to +/- 10% adjustment
+          expiry: int                       # [-128:127] integer corresponding to +/- 10% adjustment

       # commit data
-      - memo: 0-MEMO_LIMIT bytes binary         # can be used for layer 2 protocols
+      - memo: bytes                         # can be used for layer 2 protocols

 ### Consensus